Using the Mako Server

 Let's Encrypt

-The Mako Server's ACME plugin offers seamless certificate installation and renewal automation, requiring no manual user intervention.
-You can enable the plugin either through the mako.conf configuration file or programmatically using the two specialized modules acme/bot and acme/dns.
-Programmatically using the modules is required if you intend to develop a web interface allowing users to configure ACME settings.
+The Mako Server's ACME plugin enables fully automated certificate installation and renewal with no manual user intervention.
+You can activate the plugin through the mako.conf configuration file or programmatically by using the specialized modules acme/bot and acme/dns.
+Use the programmatic option if users must be able to enable or disable the feature, or if you want to fully automate the process without user interaction.

 Note: Any error is printed to the console when the Mako Server runs in console mode.
 Errors are also sent to the trace.
-We recommend enabling the log option when the server runs in daemon mode to receive errors and status information via e-mail.
+We recommend enabling the log option when the server runs in daemon mode to receive errors and status information by email.

 Proxy: All HTTP requests are routed via the configured proxy if the proxy configuration options are set.